 Alina’s mission and message speak to the importance of feminism in the travel space, a topic that doesn’t always get the attention it deserves.
 In honor of International Women’s Day, we’re looking at the way our industry treats women — and the significant impact that countless female travelers are currently making.

 You can’t (or at least shouldn’t) talk about travel without talking about women.
 After all, they play a vital role in keeping the industry alive.

 Women constitute a large majority of the global tourism sector.
 Unfortunately, female employees are often highly concentrated in the industry’s lowest-paid and lowest-skilled jobs — but on the bright side, there are signs that the world is making slow, but steady, progress toward gender equity.
 To that end, entrepreneurial women have founded many new travel companies in recent years, including Nomad + Jules, Acanela Expeditions, Venture Patagonia, and Dame Traveler.
-This is important to note because as each female CEO brings her unique vision into her company, these companies then collectively work to diversify the industry and provide a new way of approaching travel.
+With each female CEO bringing her unique vision into her work, these companies collectively diversify the industry and provide a new way of approaching travel.

 No matter how you look at it, travel empowers women — it helps them become better decision-makers, more skillful problem-solvers, and more compassionate world citizens.
 And this process is a virtuous cycle, as women do their part to strengthen the travel community and turn it into a better, more holistic place.

 Female perspectives on travel

 It’s no secret that historical accounts often have a male bias.
 Women from all walks of life have played important roles throughout world history, but men have usually had greater opportunities to share their perspectives.
 The same holds true in the travel space, but luckily, the world is full of incredible stories of past and present female travelers — it’s just up to us to share them.